 Decide if you have the information you need

-You need information to make informed decisions.
-Before you make an agreement, make sure you have the information you need.
-If you don't have it, you can ask.
+Before you make an agreement, make sure you have the information you need to make decisions.

 You should have this information from your spouse:

-If you or your spouse has any retirement accounts or a pension, you'll want information about those as well.
+If you or your spouse has a retirement account or pension, you should also have information about that.

-If your spouse hasn't given you any financial disclosures, you can ask a judge to order or compel your spouse to give them to you.
-Your court's Self-Help Center can give you more information about how to do this.
+If your spouse hasn’t given you any financial disclosures, you can ask the judge to order them to provide the information.

 Learn how to use discovery to get information